Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah.

-Because you know I'll come for you.
+Because you know I'll come fully out.

 Here we go.

+anonymous, so how could we ever know?
 We can't hold you to account.
+Can't hold you to it.

+Well, I'll tell you.
 I got a message, a DM in the Patreon group a few days later that read,

-I might have gotten very drunk and did a fat quota question where I offered you a substantial amount of money for a drunk report.
+offered you a substantial amount of money for a drunk report.

 I cannot stand by that promise.